Skip to main content

 You can do this by hovering over the email address to see if it is a valid address in the correct structure with the correct spelling.

-Hover over an email address to check it
+Hovering over a recipient email address in Outlook to check it before sending

 No matter how careful you are, you could still email the wrong person.